luhn/docker-gunicorn-proxy/README.md

 This project is available from Docker Hub as [luhn/gunicorn-proxy:0.5](https://hub.docker.com/r/luhn/gunicorn-proxy) and AWS ECR as [public.ecr.aws/luhn/gunicorn-proxy:0.5](https://gallery.ecr.aws/luhn/gunicorn-proxy).
+You can download the source code from [github.com/luhn/docker-gunicorn-proxy](https://github.com/luhn/docker-gunicorn-proxy/).

 Running this container requires a single argument:  The hostname and port of your application server.
 The container will run a reverse proxy on port 8000 and forward all requests to your application server.